tomedharris/blog/content/post/docker-and-laravel-development-environment.md

 ### Connecting up the database and redis containers

-At this point, sI want to say that Docker networking is way beyond the scope of this post (it would double in length).
+At this point, it is suitable to say that Docker networking is way beyond the scope of this post (it would double in length).
 I really recommend reading the [documentation](https://docs.docker.com/network/) at some point once comfortable with docker.
 It is worth pointing out though that if you want to connect other services to your current docker-compose project services, you will need to either expose a port to them, or use the docker-compose configuration docs to explicitly set up a network, that other external containers or processes can attach to.

 The only thing left to do is to connect up the database services.
 Docker compose creates a Docker virtual network for us that allows inter-service communication by using the service name.
 So in this example, nginx can communicate with the phpfpm container running Laravel by using the hostname 'docker-laravel'.
 This is a very powerful feature that allows really simple service discovery.